viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 ### ScanEx

-Peforms a scan (inclusive prefix sum) on a sequence of elements.
+Performs a scan (inclusive prefix sum) on a sequence of elements.

 This method has 2 overloads.

 ### ScanRight

-Peforms a right-associative scan (inclusive prefix) on a sequence of elements.
+Performs a right-associative scan (inclusive prefix) on a sequence of elements.
 This operator is the right-associative version of the Scan operator.

 This method has 2 overloads.